chax-at/transactional-prisma-testing/README.md

 #### constructor(private readonly prismaClient: T)
 Create a single `PrismaTestingHelper` per test runner (or a single global one if tests are executed sequentially).
 The constructor parameter is the original `PrismaClient` that will be used to start transaction.
-Note that it is possible to use any objects that extend the PrismaClient, e.g. a <a href="https://docs.nestjs.com/recipes/prisma#use-prisma-client-in-your-nestjs-services">NestJS PrismaService</a>
+Note that it is possible to use any objects that extend the PrismaClient, e.g. a <a href="https://docs.nestjs.com/recipes/prisma#use-prisma-client-in-your-nestjs-services">NestJS PrismaService</a>.
-can be used.
-All methods that don't exist on the prisma transaction client will be routed to this original object (except for `$transaction` calls)
+All methods that don't exist on the prisma transaction client will be routed to this original object (except for `$transaction` calls).

 #### getProxyClient(): T
 This method returns a <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy">Proxy</a>
 to the PrismaClient that will execute all calls inside a transaction.
 You can save and cache this reference, all calls will always be executed inside the newest transaction.
-This allows you to e.g. start your application once with the ProxyClient instead of the normal client and then execute all test cases after each other, and all calls will always be routed to the newest transaction.
+This allows you to e.g. start your application once with the ProxyClient instead of the normal client and then execute all test cases, and all calls will always be routed to the newest transaction.

 It is usually enough to fetch this once and then use this reference everywhere.